 While an undergraduate in painting I began to think about frames.
 At that time, if a painting had a frame at all, it was a thin line, serving as protection for the art, and as conceptual dividing line.
 The frame was a demarcation that indicated that all that was within was art – the frame itself, and all that was outside the frame was not art.
 A good frame was to be inconspicuous.

 While pondering the nature of frames, I found some illuminated manuscripts in the University library, and saw how the borders visually commented on the text, sometimes even spoofing the text.
-From this discovery I realized that a frame could be many things; it could be an informing context, an environment, a fanfare, a shelter, it could extent movement, it could be a conceptual or formal elaboration, it could embody ancillary ideas, it could be like a body that houses and expresses the mind, and many other permutations.
-From that point I began to create pieces that fused frame and painting, with some pieces having doors that open and close over paintings to suggest; contingency, time, potentiality, future, past, or cause and effect.
+From this discovery I realized that a frame could be many things; it could be a commentary, an informing context, an environment, a fanfare, a shelter, it could extent movement, it could be a conceptual or formal elaboration, it could embody ancillary ideas, it could be like a body that houses and expresses the mind, and many other rich permutations.
+From that point I began to create pieces that fused frame and painting, with some pieces having doors that open and close over paintings to suggest; contingency, potentiality, future, past, or cause and effect.

-Visually, I am drawn to; architecture, ecclesiastical furniture, light on water, clouds, lace, freak vegetables, models of the internal organs of various species, the contours of soft serve ice cream, stalactites, stalagmites, fungi, crowded forms, sooty lines, diffused edges and evening light.
+Visually, I am drawn to; architecture, light on water, ecclesiastical furniture, clouds, lace, freak vegetables, models of the internal organs of various species, the contours of soft serve ice cream, stalactites, stalagmites, fungi, crowded forms, sooty lines, diffused edges and evening light.